dribnet/purvs/README.md

 ## PS4 MDDN 342 2017

-I am exploring a different grid layout based on both my landscape and pattern designs I created in the previous project.
-I am thinking of an idea where it begins with a lot of squares.
-Then as you zoom in there are rounder shapes.
-Or I could look at beginning with circles to symbolise the clouds then as you zoom in there are squares which would symbolise a cityscape.
+For my idea I am thinking of expanding from my Art Deco inspired design from PS3.
+The design is an abstract representation of a city with clouds over it.
+As you zoom in you can see more of the buildings.
+It also reveals another layer of rectangles at a different angle.
+I did this to show more variation in the design.